-We’re lucky that we get the chance to work with so many fitness newbies BEFORE they have tried to work it all out for themselves.
-It gives us a chance to instill all the “stuff that works” before they waste months – or years – and suffer unnecessary injuries working it all out for themselves.
+We’re lucky that we get the chance to work with so many fitness newbies BEFORE they have tried to work it all out for themselves – and before they make too many basic gym mistakes.
+It gives us a chance to instil all the “stuff that works” before they waste months – or years – making gym mistakes and suffering unnecessary injuries working it all out for themselves.

 Still, in those early days we find ourselves dispelling a lot of myths, and imparting a lot of common-sense ideas that might seem to kick against received wisdom.